r-pufky/payday2-secret/README.md

    `Henry's Rock - Normal`

- * Once you have these, display them and enter the safehouse.
+ * Once you have these, display them and enter the safehouse
  * Pickup the medallion and use it to open coffers
- * Pickup Diamond to the left of the boxes

 ### Unlock list of "Obsidian" achievements in Safehouse
 You need to unlock a list of achievements in safehouse to complete, dictated by